The Call of CFulhu

 Mounting n. a backing or setting on which a photograph, work of art, gem, etc. is set for display. — Oxford English Dictionary

-Viewer’s advisory: If you are sensitive to flashing or flickering images, you should be careful when you look at the last couple of animated gifs below.
+Viewer’s advisory: If you are sensitive to flashing or flickering images, you should be careful when you look at the final fourth and fifth of the animated gifs below.

 H.P.
 Lovecraft in some Mountings of Mathness